flyteorg/flyte/rsts/deployment/cluster_config/performance.rst

      - The processing queue depth is long and is taking long to drain

 For each of the metrics above you can dig deeper into the cause for this spike in latency.
 All of them are mostly related to one latency and should be correlated - ``The Round latency!``.
-The round-latency is the time it takes for FlytePropeller to traverse through one workflow.
+The round-latency is the time it takes for FlytePropeller to to perform a single iteration of workflow evaluation.
 To understand this, you have to understand the :ref:`divedeep-execution-timeline`.
 Once you understand this, continue reading on.

 Optimizing round latency
 -------------------------